ObeoNetwork/GraphicalServerProtocol/specification.md

 ### CollapseExpandAction

-Recalculates a diagram when some specific elements are collapsed or expanded.
-This action can be sent by a client to the server to let the server compute a new version of the diagram.
+Recalculates a model when some specific elements are collapsed or expanded.
+This action can be sent by a client to the server to let the server compute a new version of the model.

 ```typescript
 class CollapseExpandAction implements Action {